“With paintings like that…you can say ‘I felt that.'” — Jerri Zbiral, Curator

 Lipschutz is also a performance artist.
 In addition to talking on stage while drawing (“chalk talks”), she also does drawings with chalk alongside musicians.
 One example is her painting a landscape alongside Pete Seeger singing “This Land is Your Land.”
 See a video below.

 Play a clip of music to your students and ask them to think of what they might draw for this song if they were doing a performance like Lipschutz.
 Discuss the students’ ideas as a class.
 Give the students a large sheet of paper and some chalk pastels, and play the song again.
-Have students create their drawing as the song plays.
+Have students create their drawings as the song plays.

 See more artwork by this artist as well as an interview with her at this link.